Ally McBeal (character): Biography

 Ally is the daughter of George McBeal (played by James Naughton), also a lawyer, and Jeannie McBeal (played by Jill Clayburgh).
 She claims to have at least one sister and one brother although neither are ever seen, not even in the occasional flashbacks.
 She had a sister who died at the age of six.

 Ally attended Harvard Law School to be with her childhood sweetheart Billy Thomas (played by Gil Bellows).
 Billy, however, left Harvard halfway to attend University of Michigan Law School, thereby breaking Ally's heart.
-The next thing revealed to the audience is that Ally is that she lives with district attorney Renée Radick, and she is employed in an unnamed Boston law firm.
+The next thing revealed to the audience is that Ally lives with district attorney Renée Radick, and she is employed in an unnamed Boston law firm.

 Ally shortly resigns from that firm due to her boss sexually harassing her.
 Old classmate Richard Fish meets her on the street and then recruits her to join his newly-established law firm, Cage & Fish.
 To her surprise, she learns that Billy is also working at Cage & Fish.
-Ally is also shocked that Billy is married to lawyer and University of Michigan alumnus, Georgia.
+Ally is also shocked that Billy is married to lawyer and University of Michigan alumna, Georgia.
 Ally falls in love with him again, to the horror of Georgia.
-Ally and Georgia however become friends quickly and both learn to work side by side with Billy.
+Yet, Ally and Georgia rapidly become friends and learn how to collaborate with Billy.

 Throughout the first season, Ally dates many men.
 However, because Billy has always been the main love of her life, no relationship became serious until she met Dr. Greg Butters (played by Jesse L. Martin).
 Greg and Ally's relationship grew quite serious until Greg spotted Ally and Billy kissing.
 Billy felt so jealous of Ally's relationship resulting in him declaring his undying love for her.
 The two of them subsequently engaged in a short affair, which Ally finally broke off.
 As a result, Greg broke off the relationship after finding out about Ally's actions.

 The third season began with Ally engaging in sex with a guy at a car wash, however, it later turned out that he is the fiancée of a client, whom Ally subsequently announces during their wedding day.
 Later, Billy discovered he has a brain tumor, and again grows closer to Ally.
 However, Billy dies in Ally's arms in court after giving a passionate closing describing his life - although in reality he is hallucinating and describing the life he wished he had shared with Ally.
 When Georgia later asks Ally if Billy had said anything before he died, the latter lies to her in order to spare Georgia's feelings.
 Ally starts dating again towards the end of that season, meeting a British lawyer named Brian Selig (played by Tim Dutton).
 The two have a six-month relationship.
 After six months, Brian asked Ally to move in with him, Ally realizes Brian was much too boring for her and then breaks off the relationship.